hisorange/bbcoder/README.md

 The profiles inherits the default config.php values.

 ###### Extra configuration files
-In the config directory can find the censored.php, emoticons.php, messages.php those work exactly as the Decoda describe it, but I added a fallback loading so the FileLoader will look into the active profile's directory first and if cannot find the config will use the default.
-At this way you can use different emotions for different purposes.
+In the config directory can find the censored.php, emoticons.php, messages.php those work exactly as the Decoda describe it.

 ###### Reset / use default configuration.
 ```php